Industries

 To be compliant with the new EU Directive, businesses must prioritize accuracy in their product information and authenticity in their environmental messaging.

-This requires a dedicated focus by leadership teams to incorporate compliance measures into management strategy, embed positive operational practices throughout the organization, and resource supporting initiatives appropriately.
+This requires a dedicated focus by leadership teams to incorporate compliance measures into supply chain management strategy, embed positive operational practices throughout the organization, and resource supporting initiatives appropriately.

 Specific measures to improve compliance include: